SOURP MAGAR MONASTERY RENOVATION PROJECT

 Call To Action

-As one can see, the site is now in ruins and in need of urgent stabilization works before there is irreversible destruction.
+The site is now in ruins and in need of urgent stabilization works before there is irreversible destruction.
 Saving Sourp Magar Monastery is more than a construction project.
 It is an investment in hope, unity, and cultural resilience.
 Restoring this ancient monastery will restore a sense of continuity and dignity to a cherished piece of Cyprus’s multicultural history and will become a powerful testament that after decades of division and neglect, people of goodwill can come together to reclaim their shared heritage.
 The restored monastery will provide tangible benefits, serving as a destination for pilgrims and visitors and be a catalyst for sustainable rural development in the surrounding region.

 In this section, we have a selection of photographs shared by Nikolas Christou who visited the site in the summer of 2025.